 **Speech and Hearing Undergraduate Advising is temporarily suspending in-person meetings with students.The SPHSC Advising Office will close in-office services until further notice.
 You may reach us for general questions at: email@example.com

 In light of the closure of all UW offices, UW students (current UW students only, this does not apply to Transfer Students) who intend on applying to the SPHSC UG major for Autumn 2020 by the April 13, 2020 deadline, should submit undergraduate major applications via email attachment or via the online application form linked below.

 If an application had already been mailed via postal mail, it will be necessary to resubmit the application via email or via the online application form below as there is no postal mail sorting or delivery services.
-Please resubmit the application via email attachment to firstname.lastname@example.org
+Please resubmit the application via email attachment to email@example.com

 If you have any questions or concerns, please contact us via email at the email listed above.